jgonian/commons-ip-math/README.md

 This library contains a representation of internet resources:

-* IPv4 and IPv6 addresses and ranges
+* `IPv4` and `IPv6` addresses and ranges
-* Autonomous System Numbers (ASNs)
+* Autonomous System Numbers (`ASN`s)

-It provides a rich API for dealing with the most common operations performed with IP resources, such as: parsing, printing in several notations, checking if ranges are overlapping or can be merged, etc.
+It provides a rich, type-safe API for dealing with the most common operations performed with IP resources, such as: parsing, printing in several notations, checking if ranges are overlapping or can be merged, etc.

 It also provides Comparators, Set collections and other utilities for working with IP ranges and Prefixes.